 We’re excited to announce a new community-based service designed to provide greater support for people of all ages with sickle cell disorder in south east London.
-This service is currently being rolled out across all six boroughs (Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark), with each area gradually introducing this enhanced service.
+This service has been rolled out across all six boroughs: Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark.
+There are three community clinic locations across south east London.

 What’s included in the new community service?

-• More nurses: There will be more specialist nurses available for both children and adults with sickle cell.
+- More nurses: There are more specialist community nurses available for both children and adults with sickle cell.
 These nurses will work with local NHS Trusts.

-• Wider support team: People living with sickle cell will have access to community-based specialists, including dietitians, physiotherapists, psychologists, and pharmacists, to help manage your condition.
+- Wider support team (multi-disciplinary team): People living with sickle cell have access to community-based specialists, including a dietitian, physiotherapist, and pharmacist all in one appointment.
+They will be working alongside community-based specialist psychologists, to help manage your condition.

-• Help with everyday life: The service can offer welfare advice and support on benefits and legal matters.
+- Help with everyday life: The service offers welfare advice and support on benefits and legal matters.

 Stay updated: